Contents

 - Audience engagement: Your website enables better engagement with your audience through comments, newsletter sign-ups, and social media CTAs.
 It helps build a community around your podcast, fostering loyalty and repeat listenership.

-When it comes to podcast websites, you can create a new site from scratch that’s entirely dedicated to your show or you can add a dedicated podcast landing page to your brand’s existing site.
+When it comes to podcast websites, you can create a new site from scratch that’s entirely dedicated to your show, or you can add a dedicated podcast landing page to your brand’s existing site.
 This is a great option if you’re looking to leverage your existing audience and web traffic.

 Some podcast hosting platforms can create a custom podcast website for you, like CoHost.
 However, you can also look into creating your own website on the Wordpresses and Squarespaces of the world for greater flexibility.